jkzorz/jkzorz.github.io/_posts/2019-06-05-Bubble-plots.md

 ---

 Bubble plots are another way to visualize compositional microbial community data.
 In a bubble plot the relative abundance of a species in a sample is scaled to match the size of the corresponding point.

-For most analyses in R I find it easiest to upload a csv file that has your species as columns and your samples as rows.
-Many of the outputs for the 16S pipelines I've seen have the order the other way around, so you may have to manipulate and transpose your data to get it in the right orientation.
-I do a lot of my early data manipulations in excel <i>(gasp)</i>, because I find it easiest to 1) get a first glance at the data, and 2) visually observe all the changes I'm making.
-I can also easily add in extra descriptor columns to define my samples on treatments, or environmental conditions, or any other parameter I could be interested in testing.
+The data manipulation steps for this bubble plot are the same as for the [stacked bar chart](https://jkzorz.github.io/2019/06/05/stacked-bar-charts.html).
+Check out the [stacked bar chart](https://jkzorz.github.io/2019/06/05/stacked-bar-charts.html) post for a more in-depth description of the steps, see below for the abridged version.

+Again, start by setting your directory, uploading a csv file with species as columns and samples as rows.

 ![useful image]({{ site.url }}/assets/OTU_table_screenshot.png)